Students’ trip to New York includes visits to NASDAQ, Bloomberg Building

 The Student Managed Fund, access to the Bloomberg Terminal, and meaningful internships all weave a successful education for business and finance students.

 “Fewer than five percent of students get to manage real money.
-Then, using the Bloomberg Terminal and getting to see how professionals use this technology and talk to them about this gives me insight you can’t get from a book,” Andrew says.
+Then, using the Bloomberg Terminal, getting to see how professionals use this technology, and talking to them about this gives me insight you can’t get from a book,” Andrew says.

 He credits Graham School of Business professors such as Dr. Madhogarhia.

 “He’s done so much research in the finance industry, and is so passionate about finance and investments, he inspires me to do the same,” Andrew says.
 “Professors here take so much pride in students’ success and are always looking to help them succeed.”

 New York trip's the icing

 The depth and rigor of the overall finance education at York College is what Andrew believes will set him apart when applying for jobs.
 But experiences such as the New York trip matter, too.

 “I teach financial markets and institutions, but now students were in the actual NASDAQ.
 We use Bloomberg software, but now they were in the 29-story Bloomberg Building.
 They saw Bloomberg News in action, and got a sense of the excitement,” Dr. Madhogarhia says.
 “They learned how the pros talk, the different resources they use, how they work in teams.”

 Both Dr. Madhogarhia and Andrew say learning about Initial Public Offerings and hearing from York College alum Jeff Hines how York Water Company got NASDAQ funding for projects was important.

 But, the highlight was watching the NASDAQ closing bell ceremony live.